What is short-term disability?

 When does short-term disability begin?

-To be eligible to receive STD benefits, you must be off work the greater of:
+To be eligible to receive short-term disability benefits, you must be off work the greater of:

 - a period of 45 consecutive calendar days to due an injury or sickness; or